Richie Malone: Equipment

 Malone uses three Telecasters and two Mayson acoustic guitars on tour with Status Quo.
 The first Telecaster is a custom built by Mike Smith designed by Malone himself with .13–56 strings called the "AC Cobra".
 The second is a replica of his predecessor Rick Parfitt's white Telecaster built by Mike Smith also with .13–56 strings, which was a birthday present from his father Karl, and which Malone has reportedly played at every gig since he was 21.
 The third is a Fender American Special with 11-.49 strings, used for performances of "Hold You Back".
 The Mayson acoustics are a DM5SCE and an MS7SCE, both with LR Baggs Anthem pickups.

 Personal life

-Malone married Jessica his long-term partner on 29 February 2020, and the pair have three daughters.
+Malone married Jessica his long-term partner on 29 February 2020, and the pair have four daughters.
 When not touring, he works as a project engineer for a system integration company, and, according to the band's official website, enjoys running, swimming and sightseeing, and is a supporter of football team Chelsea F.C.